galaxyproject/training-material/topics/metabolomics/tutorials/nmr-preprocessing/tutorial.md

 > 1. {% tool [NMR_Preprocessing](toolshed.g2.bx.psu.edu/repos/marie-tremblay-metatoul/nmr_preprocessing/NMR_Preprocessing/3.3.0) %} with the following parameters:
 >    - {% icon param-file %} *"Data matrix of FIDs"*: the `dataMatrix` file
 >    - {% icon param-file %} *"Sample metadata file"*: the `sampleMetadata` file
->    - In *"Solvent Suppression"*: the lambda smoother used to penalized the non-parametric estimation of the solvent signal
+>    - In *"Solvent Suppression"*: the lambda smoother is used to penalized the non-parametric estimation of the solvent signal
 >        - *"Solvent Suppression: Smoothing parameter"*: `1.0`
 >        - *"Display the FIDs after solvent suppression?"*: `no`
 >